 To start off, you will need to create an account with Frenchpod101.
 You will find several ways of doing this.
-You can either use Google or Facebook to sign up automatically.
-Or, if you choose, you can go with a different email ID and create an account all for yourself.
-Unfortunately, the login page isn’t a site to behold.
-However, it is functional, and the rest of the website is relatively well designed.
+You can either use Google or Facebook to sign up automatically, or you can go with a different email ID and create an account all for yourself.
+Unfortunately, the login page isn’t a sight to behold.
+It works, though, and the rest of the website is relatively well designed.

-When you sign up, you will immediately be asked to choose from one of the four difficulty levels – Absolute Beginner, Beginner, Intermediate and Advanced.
+When you sign up, you will immediately be asked to choose from one of the four difficulty levels – Absolute Beginner, Beginner, Intermediate or Advanced.
 There is no test to determine if you are fit for the level or not.
 For people who don’t know the language at all, it is easy to choose the first option.
-But for people who are just out of touch or if they just learned a bit might face some problem discerning their level at this point.
-But don’t worry, you can change this difficulty level any time you want.

 Depending on the pathway you choose, you will get a number of lessons that cover everything there is to know about the module.
 You can jump to any lesson you want and mark them complete when you are done.